Gonzaga Bulldogs men's basketball

 The Gonzaga Bulldogs are an intercollegiate men's basketball program representing Gonzaga University.
-The school competes in the West Coast Conference in Division I of the National Collegiate Athletic Association (NCAA).
+The school competes in the Pac-12 Conference in Division I of the National Collegiate Athletic Association (NCAA).
 The Gonzaga Bulldogs play home basketball games at McCarthey Athletic Center in Spokane, Washington, on the university campus.

 Gonzaga has had 15 of its players receive the WCC Player of the Year award, and two players, Frank Burgess in 1961 with 32.4 points per game, and Adam Morrison in 2006 with 28.1 points per game, have led the nation in scoring.
 Morrison was named the Co-National Player of the year for the 2005–06 season.

 Since the mid-1990s, Gonzaga has established itself as a major basketball power in a mid-major conference.
 (Note: For example, in January 2022, ESPN defined mid-majors as "programs outside the top 7 conferences (Power Five, Big East, AAC) and Gonzaga" (emphasis added).)
 They have been to every NCAA tournament held since 1999, a year in which they made a Cinderella run to the Elite Eight, and have appeared in every final AP poll since the 2008–09 season.
 Gonzaga had an active weekly poll streak of 143 weeks, starting from the 2016–17 season and ending on January 15, 2024, being tied for the tenth longest streak in Division I history.
 They have also appeared in all but one WCC conference title game since 1995, and in every conference title game since 1998, winning 21 of them.

 The 2016–17 Bulldogs went to the program's first-ever Final Four, advancing to the 2017 national championship game, where they lost to North Carolina.
 They returned to the Final Four in 2021, losing in the national championship game to Baylor.